Lixinae/WebCrawlerScrapy/README.md

 # WebCrawlerScrapy
-Web crawling using spiders on different websites
+Web crawling using spiders on different websites.

 You need scrapy installed